gekkekoe/esphome-ecodan-hp/asgard/sa-config.md

 For 2-zone systems, repeat for **Zone 2**.

-> For cooling, select `Cool Flow Temperature` or `Cool Target Temperature` instead.
+> For cooling, select `Cool Flow Temperature` or `Cool Target Temperature` (Mitsubishi native AA, Asgard AA setting does not apply) instead.
 The AA settings panel automatically adjusts to show cooling-specific controls when a cooling mode is active.

 ---